fabiobeoni/adapt-animation-frame/README.md

 **How to install**

 <ol>
- <li><a href="https://github.com/fabiobeoni/adapt-animation-frame/archive/master.zip">download the responsive Animation Frame</a> plugin component</li>
+ <li><a href="https://github.com/fabiobeoni/adapt-animation-frame/archive/master.zip">download the responsive Adapt Animation Frame</a> plugin component</li>
- <li>go to your Adapt Builder, in the main menu select "Plugins Management / Upload Plugin"</li>
+ <li>go to your Adapt Authoring Tool, in the main menu select "Plugins Management / Upload Plugin"</li>
  <li>select the downloaded zip file</li>
 </ol>